 Can muffins be considered a breakfast food?
 Are they like a cupcake?
 Not when they are low fat mighty muffins!

-Also, muffins are always best served warm.
+Did you know?
+Muffins are always best served warm.
 If you have any left over, individually wrap them, put them in freezer bags and freeze for up to three weeks.
 The double wrapping keeps them from becoming freezer burned or taking on the taste of other foods in your freezer.
 It also keeps them as fresh as when you removed them from the oven.
-Microwave 20 to 25 seconds (depending on your microwave strength) to serve warm.
+Microwave 15 to 20 seconds (depending on your microwave strength) to serve warm.

 - Basic Muffins